Fonta1n3/FullyNoded/Docs/Lightning.md

 - we establish a connection
 - create a channel
-- fund the channel (from your lightning wallet's on-chain wallet)
+- fund the channel (from your active on-chain Fully Noded wallet)
 - confirm that the funding is secured

 If all goes well you will get a success message, if not you'll get an error.

-Thats it for now!
-It is a bit rough and ready but very functional, please report bugs, crashes and feature requests ⚡️⚡️⚡️⚡️⚡️⚡️⚡️
+Channels always close to the active on-chain Fully Noded wallet.

+### Rebalancing
+C-lightning users must have the rebalnce.py plugin installed.
+Just tap the channel you want to rebalance.